Takakiriy/typrm/README.md

     keyword or number:

 The value of the environment variable is set when you start typrm.
-Note, you must add the prefix `TYPRM_` to the environment variable name when you set the define of the environment variable.
+Note, you must add the command symbol `TYPRM_` to the environment variable name when you set the define of the environment variable.
-If you do not add the prefix, you can refer to it with `$` which is not escaped with `\` on the command line, but you cannot refer to it in typrm shell.
+If you do not add the command symbol, you can refer to it with `$` which is not escaped with `\` on the command line, but you cannot refer to it in typrm shell.
 The definition of the environment variable is usually written in the script file